 - Hassle-free Inventory Management

 WooCommerce has a very simple user interface (UI).
-This plugin allows you to add new products and update old ones as per availability.
+This plugin allows you to add new products and update old ones as per the availability.
 Using plugins, you can also manage your inventory, print USPS and DHS labels from your dashboard, track the purchase cycle, and check order fulfillment statuses.

 - Multiple Payment Gateways & Currencies